MUKIZA2025/QUESTIONNAIRE-PROGRAMMING-IN-KoBoToolbox/README.md

 - Type: `geopoint`.
 - Accuracy threshold: less than 10 meters.
-- Relevant only for transport officials.
+- GPS visible to all respondents
 - Students learned to program GPS questions with relevance and accuracy constraints.

 ---